This article originally appeared on PETA Prime.

 6. Leave your telephone numbers, those of your best cat-aware friend or relative, and that of your vet taped to the telephone.

-7. Leave water in bowls in many rooms at the house (if the sitter is struck by lightning, kitty is in far greater danger of dehydration than of starving to death).
+7. Leave water in bowls in many rooms at the house (if the sitter is struck by lightning, your cat is in far greater danger of dehydration than of starving to death).

 8. Have someone you know and who knows cats check on the cat at least every two days.